 There was blood all over the sheets now from Micah’s wound.
 Dried blood.
 I knew it was HIV+ infected blood but I didn’t care.
 I rolled around in it.
 Sprawling.
 My legs tunneling through the sheets.

 I kissed Micah’s neck again.

 “But – “

 “It’s more than just Tim.
 It’s the fact that you’re about to leave forever.
 I don’t want my parting present to you to be that.
-My AIDS.
+My HIV.
 You know this.
 Even with a condom there is risk.”

 “No. For the last time, no.”

 I stared down at my hands.
 Micah walked again to the window.
 Stared out fiercely.
-He possibly just saved my life.

 What I would have done for him.
 Now that’s love or loneliness.